 Worldwide Aeros and the Flying Submarine

-While this modern airship might look very similar to a traditional Zeppelin, the Aeroscraft has fundamental structural differences that make it lighter.
+While this modern blimp might look very similar to a traditional Zeppelin, the Aeroscraft has fundamental structural differences that make it lighter.

 Ultra-light carbon fiber and aluminum give the Aeroscraft a rigid shape (not heavy steel and aluminum like past dirigibles).